TanvirRobbany/Diagon-Diaries/README.md

 7. User can also view the current issued book to him/her.

-You can download or clone the project and run "npm install" to install the dependendies.

-**You also have to download the Diagon Diaries API repository to experince the full fucntionality.
+*You also have to download the Diagon Diaries API repository to experince the full fucntionality.

 ## Project setup
 ```